abhishekbalu/quadcopter/README.md

 ## Set up

 Requirements: It is assumed you have a stable, clean instalation of Ubuntu 14.04, either on a virtual machine or on your computer.
+You'll need a quadcopter with a Nvidia Jetson TK1 with Tegra Ubuntu installed (Linux4Tegra), you'll need a PX4 Pixhawk onboard controller, an OpticalFlow board from PX4, and either a USB Cam or Hokuyo Laser.

 ## 1 - ROS
 You will need to install ROS Indigo (latest stable version as of 06/07/2016) <http://wiki.ros.org/indigo/Installation/Ubuntu>: